-Instead he famously proclaimed on May 25, 1961, “that this Nation should commit itself to achieving the goal, before this decade is out, of landing a man on the moon and returning him safely to earth.”
+Instead, he famously proclaimed on May 25, 1961, “that this Nation should commit itself to achieve the goal, before this decade is out, of landing a man on the moon and returning him safely to earth.”
 A target destination and a time frame!!
 That’s a winner in engaging and motivating people to take an action.

 These two important components of motivation can equally be applied to your staff for the work activities they do every day.